karan/Projects/README.md

 Files
 ---------

-**Quiz Maker** - Make an application which takes various questions form a file, picked randomly, and puts together a quiz for students.
+**Quiz Maker** - Make an application which takes various questions from a file, picked randomly, and puts together a quiz for students.
 Each quiz can be different and then reads a key to grade the quizzes.

 **Sort Excel/CSV File Utility** - Reads a file of records, sorts them, and then writes them back to the file.
 Allow the user to choose various sort style and sorting based on a particular field.